strangeproblem/strangeproblem.github.io/words.md

 Having more data and experience will help you reduce uncertainty and make decisions more confidently.
 But there will always be some uncertainty.
 It's important to be cognizant of how much uncertainty there is.
 Decisions need to be made taking into account how certain you are of the potential outcomes.

-Consider another angle on uncertainty: Would you make a choice that has a small chance of great success, or one that has a large chance of small success?
+Or, said another way: Would you make a choice that has a small chance of great success, or one that has a large chance of small success?
 This is yet another tradeoff that needs to be weighed when making decisions.

 ## Anomalies and patterns